The Cactus Kid (1930 film)

 The Cactus Kid is a Mickey Mouse short animated film first released on May 10, 1930, as part of the Mickey Mouse film series.
 It was the eighteenth Mickey Mouse short to be produced, the third of that year.

 The cartoon's cast includes Mickey, Minnie Mouse as a cantina waitress, Peg-Leg Pete as the villain Peg-Leg Pedro, and Horace Horsecollar as Mickey's horse.

-This short features a number of notable firsts and lasts: it is the first short with Marcellite Garner as the voice of Minnie Mouse; it is also the first time in a Mickey Mouse cartoon that Pete has a peg-leg.
+This short features a number of notable firsts and lasts: it is the first short with Marcellite Garner as the voice of Minnie Mouse, and the first time in a Mickey Mouse cartoon that Pete has a peg-leg.
 It is also the last short directed by Walt Disney for the next five years.

+Due to being published in 1930, the cartoon will enter the public domain on January 1, 2026.

 Plot

 Mickey rides his horse up to a Mexican cantina, where he finds Minnie working as a waitress.
 He dances and plays the spoons to amuse her, but when he cheekily tweaks her nose, she becomes enraged, upbraiding him in Spanish and then pelting him with lamps and bottles.
 He earns her favor again by doing a silly dance and playing the piano.
 Peg-Leg Pete, an ugly ruffian, dances into the cantina and grabs Minnie's arm, taking some beer and asking her for a kiss.
 Mickey stands up to the bully, and they both draw their guns.

 The lights go out, and Mickey and Pete engage in a spirited gunfight.
 Pete emerges from the cantina with his hands around Minnie; he jumps on his donkey, and rides away.
 Mickey tries to follow on his horse, but ends up dragged behind the animal, poked with cactus needles.
 Mickey finally catches up with Pete and jumps onto his moving donkey, then punches him in the face.
 Pete falls off a cliff and is squashed flat by a boulder.
 Mickey, Minnie and the horse wave goodbye to a two-dimensional Pete.